-Sunscreen is OK to use on babies 6 months or older.
+Sunscreen is OK to use on babies older than 6 months.
 Younger babies should use other forms of sun protection.

-When choosing baby sunscreen, pick a broad-spectrum sunscreen with an SPF of at least 30.
-Apply sunscreen generously, and reapply every two hours — or more often if your baby is spending time in the water or perspiring.
+If your baby is older than 6 months, sunscreen is recommended.
+Pick a broad-spectrum sunscreen with an SPF of at least 30.
+Apply sunscreen generously to your baby's exposed skin, and reapply every two hours — or more often if your baby is spending time in the water.

 See more Expert Answers